ebednar/Propject2D/README.md

-Small 2D Game using C++ and OpenGL
+Small 2D Engine using C++ and OpenGL